ArthurPesi/shoutout/README.md

 [Practical Data Oriented Design by Andrew Kelley](https://www.youtube.com/watch?v=IroPQ150F6c) - Zig guy btw.
 Kind of like the previous one, but it's always good to have a different person explaining the same thing.
 Also real life examples.

-[*memory allocation strategies 1-6*](https://www.gingerbill.org/article/2019/02/01/memory-allocation-strategies-001/) - Implementation of memory management systems with actual code!
+[memory allocation strategies 1-6 by Ginger Bill](https://www.gingerbill.org/article/2019/02/01/memory-allocation-strategies-001/) - Implementation of memory management systems with actual code!
 Also Odin guy btw.

 [Enter the arena by Ryan Fleury](https://www.youtube.com/watch?v=TZ5a3gCCZYo) - There is also an article if you don't have headphones on.
 Helps you get into arenas as a mean of memory management.
 Not actual real life arenas.